parmentelat/jupyterlab-examples/notebooks/1-03-a-tables-grids-nb.md

 ### using left/right/center markers

-properly aligned in jlab, but not in jbook
+properly aligned in jlab and in jb2

 | country | capital | joined in |
 | ---: | :---: | :--- |